Career development and professional practice skills are critical for our students and an integral part of the museum

 Our students are constantly made aware of different internship or career opportunities in the field.
 Class assignments frequently result in actual exhibitions or projects and include a vast range of activities, from curating, preparing and installing exhibitions in the affiliated galleries and cultural institutions in the area, to organizing opening receptions and creating press releases for media distribution.

 The program's faculty and staff encourage all students to work on their resumes and cover letters and offer valuable advice about professional demeanor and interview skills.
 The required internship is a great learning tool that exposes our students to the competitive job market and gives them valuable experience in finding positions of particular interest, applying to them, interviewing, and talking to prospective employers about work conditions and expectations.
 SU’s Career Services can help you explore internships as well as aid in the job search.

 You may also wish to consider participating in our MAYmester course Museums and Contemporary Practices, a weeklong intensive course in that brings students to the heart of Washington, D.C., or New York City (alternate years).
 Students spend the week visiting cultural institutions and participating in meetings and private tours with museum professionals, many of whom are accomplished SU alumni.
 This course, along with the various field trips planned by our program faculty and attendance at professional conferences, are great opportunities to meet career professionals and to see the various settings and positions in which you may one day be employed.

 Conference and Field Visits

-Faculty and staff organize field trips to museums and conferences in Syracuse and throughout the East Coast, as well as bring professionals to campus to meet with you and your fellow students.
-These field visits are a great opportunity to experience first hand the variety of places and positions where your education can take you.
+Faculty and staff organize field trips to museums and conferences in New York State and throughout the East Coast, as well as bring professionals to campus to meet with you and your fellow students.
+These field visits are a vital opportunity to experience first hand the variety of places and positions where your education can take you.